Sedation Dentistry Corbin

 Learn More About IV Sedation

 At a brief consultation with Dr. Whitaker, she can help you decide which sedation method might be best for your particular situation.
-It should be noted that Dr. Whitaker only sedates adults and will not sedate a child .
-To help nervous children, she and our team will implement more traditional behavioral modification techniques.
+It should be noted that Dr. Whitaker only sedates adults.
+To help nervous children old enough to be compliant, she and our team will implement more traditional behavioral modification techniques.
+For the especially little ones, she will help arrange a visit with pediatric dentists whose advance training can help address your child’s needs in a safe and effective manner.

 Sedation Dentistry FAQs